ICJIA/researchhub-docs/docs/README.md

 # ICJIA Research Hub

 ::: warning FUNDING ACKNOWLEDGMENT
-This project was supported by State Justice Statistics (SJS) Program Grant #2018-86-CX-K006, awarded to the Illinois Criminal Justice Information Authority by the U.S. Department of Justice Office of Justice Programs' Bureau of Justice Statistics.
+This product was supported by State Justice Statistics (SJS) Program Grant #2018-86-CX-K006, awarded to the Illinois Criminal Justice Information Authority by the U.S. Department of Justice Office of Justice Programs' Bureau of Justice Statistics.
+Points of view in this product do not necessarily represent the official position or policies of the U.S. Department of Justice.
 :::

 <Vuepress />